yikesinc/yikes-cloud/README.md

-# yikes-cloud
+# YIKES Starter Theme
-The repo for yikescloud.wpengine.com
+The repo for yikescloud.wpengine.com - The YIKES Starter theme out of the box.